 Today, many software developers still base their code on monolithic architecture because it is easy to develop and deploy.
 However, when you add more functionality, problems might arise.
 Centralized code creates tight links that are difficult to break and impossible to use separately.

 Microservices-based applications, on the other hand, can scale with demand; you do not have to rewrite the entire code base to make changes.
 If you want to develop or update some features, your software will not stop running.

 Compare it to a car.
 If your windshield wipers stop working, you can still drive (even though it’s not recommended!).
-If your car was a “monolith”, you would have to look for a bus stop nearby even if you had a small breakdown.
+If your car is a “monolith”, you would have to look for a bus stop nearby even if you had a minor breakdown.

 Microservices-based applications are resilient.
 This means that your application will always be up to date and none of its updates will interrupt your work.
 Plus, you can connect your software to other applications to make things even easier.

 Let’s say you can now travel wherever you want.
 Bali or Mallorca.
 Your choice.

 To plan your dream vacation, you can compare the prices of all airlines and hotels on a single platform and book everything without having to go to other websites.
 All this is possible thanks to APIs – Application Programmable Interfaces.